vincentcasseau/vincentcasseau.github.io/how-tos-cfd-monitoring-post-processing.md

 ### 2.1 Pressure coefficient

-Within the _functions_ sub-dictionary, add
+In the _functions_ sub-dictionary, add

 ```c++
 pressureCoefficient